The Role of the Lease Accounting Project Manager

 At the end of the day, this is the individual that everyone will be relying up to pull off what some are calling the biggest accounting change in history.
 When the dust settles and the implementation is complete, you will have transitioned hundreds of millions (if not billions) of dollars of operating leases onto your balance sheet.

 Like most major enterprise-wide projects, the lease accounting transition will not be easy.
 At most companies, oversight of the enterprise leasing program has not been a priority.
 Lease administration teams have been over-burdened and under-staffed.
 Data about leases is scattered across the enterprise.
-And although, policies and controls may be well documented they are not usually adhered to, especially in far-flung offices and emerging markets.
+Although policies and controls may be well documented, they are not usually adhered to, especially in far-flung offices and emerging markets.

 Do You Need a Project Manager or a Super Hero?